-Note: Dr. Blitz’ Bunionplasty® patients go home in a simple dressing isolated to the foot.
+Note: Dr. Blitz’ Bunionplasty® No Casts No Crutches™ patients go home in a simple dressing isolated to the foot.
 Dr. Blitz’ revolutionary techniques DO NOT use casting or large boots for any size bunion.

 Walking after bunion surgery is strongly dependant on the method (procedure) surgeons choose to correct the bunion and the techniques used to stabilize the bones while they mend.

-Dr. Blitz’ advanced techniques and protocols, published in the Journal of Foot & Ankle Surgery, have revolutionized bunion surgery because it allows patients bear weight immediately after surgery in a stiff soled surgical shoe.
+Dr. Blitz’ advanced techniques and protocols, published in the Journal of Foot & Ankle Surgery, have revolutionized bunion surgery because it allows patients bear weight immediately (No Casts No Crutches™) after surgery in a stiff soled surgical shoe.

 - Small or mild bunions: Nearly all surgeons allow for immediate walking in a stiff soled surgical shoe.
 This is because the technique for correcting a small bunion is relatively simple, and the pressure of walking is less likely to displace the correction.

-- Moderate to large bunions: Dr. Blitz’ developed a provisionally patented medical device that holds the bones steady during the healing process, which has allowed nearly all patients to bear weight on the foot immediately after surgery.
-This technique has been called the “Early Walking Lapidus Bunionectomy.”
-Historically, larger bunions called for casting and crutches, but Dr. Blitz’ techniques and protocol have allowed patients to get back on their feet fast (without the need for crutches or casting).
+- Moderate to large bunions: Dr. Blitz’ developed a patented medical device that holds the bones steady during the healing process, which has allowed nearly all patients to bear weight on the foot immediately after surgery.
+Historically, larger bunions called for casting and crutches, but Dr. Blitz’ techniques and protocol have allowed patients to get back on their feet fast (No Casts No Crutches™).

 What Is A Bunionplasty®?

-Dr. Blitz is the creator of the Bunionplasty® procedure.
-A Bunionplasty® is a cosmetic (or aesthetic) approach to bunion surgery where special plastic surgery techniques are used to hide, minimize or limit incisions.
+A Bunionplasty® (plastic surgery for bunions), created by Bunion King™ Dr. Neal Blitz is a cosmetic or aesthetic approach to bunion surgery where special plastic surgery and/or minimally invasive bunion surgery techniques are used to hide, minimize and/or limit incisions.
 As with any plastic procedure emphasis is placed on the visual appearance of the end result, and in the case of the Bunionplasty®, involves both the skin aspect and how the bones are realigned.

-It is important to have the proper bone realignment procedure, and not to sacrifice smaller incisions to achieve less scarring.
-Surgeons who specialize in Bunionplasty® can provide a both proper bone realignment while keeping incisions to a minimum or hidden.
+It is important to have the proper bone realignment procedure.
+Surgeons who specialize in Bunionplasty® perform bone realignment using tiny incisions and/or hidden incisions.

 The three types of skin procedures for Bunionplasty® involve:

 - Plastic Surgery Closure: Special plastic surgery techniques are applied to incisions on the foot the limit scarring for a more aesthetic result.
-Surgeons use deep sutures to hold the sin together, and run a fine suture within the most superficial layers of skin to keep the ends of the skin super close together so the incisions will be as minimally visible as possible.
-Dr. Blitz incorporates a plastic surgery closure into his Bunionplasty® technique.
+Surgeons use deep sutures to hold the skin together, and run a fine suture within the most superficial layers of skin to keep the ends of the skin super close together so the incisions will be as minimally visible as possible.
+Dr. Blitz incorporates a plastic surgery closure into his Bunionplasty®.